appdev-lessons/codespaces-setup/content.md

 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1683650486/codespace-increase-cores-2_egselv.png)
 {: .bleed-full }

-### For an existing Codespace
+### For an existing codespace

-If you want to increase the cores on an existing Codespace, navigate to [github.com/codespaces](https://github.com/codespaces), scroll down to find the Codespace you want to increase the cores on, and select "Change machine type" from the drop-down menu:
+If you want to increase the cores on an existing codespace, navigate to [github.com/codespaces](https://github.com/codespaces), scroll down to find the codespace you want to increase the cores on, and select "Change machine type" from the drop-down menu:

 <!-- ![](/assets/codespace-increase-cores-3.png) -->
 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1683650502/codespace-increase-cores-3_jj9erf.png)